 Through meaningful engagements with community partners, students experience the real-world application of what they are learning in school, connect with caring adults and resources in their community, explore new passions and career paths, and imagine a future they perhaps never knew existed.
 In turn, community members share their expertise and gain a greater understanding of the schools and student populations in their communities, enabling them to become more informed and inspired advocates for a more equitable education system.

-Though CommunityShare was launched in Tucson, Arizona, we have recently expanded to Rhode Island and welcome inquiries by schools, districts, government municipalities, and education institutions who are interested in bringing CommunityShare's online platform (and implementation support) to their region.
+Though CommunityShare was launched in Tucson, Arizona, we have recently expanded to other cities in U.S. and welcome inquiries by schools, districts, government municipalities, education institutions, and others who are interested in bringing CommunityShare's online platform and implementation support to their region.